 Using your choice of ODBC-enabled applications, the Windows-based computer uses the StarSQL driver to establish a connection to a DB2 host.
-The connection to the host system can be via direct TCP/IP, or you can use one of the supported SNA connectivity options.
+The connection to the host system can be via TCP/IP or SSL, or via a StarQuest StarPipes Gateway.
 This document focuses on using StarSQL over a TCP/IP network.
-If you want to use StarSQL to access DB2 over an SNA network, contact StarQuest Customer Support for additional information.